10 things to do in Malaga in December

 Shining bright in December – Malaga Christmas lights

 This month wouldn’t be complete without yet another mention of Christmas and we’ve saved the best for last.
 If sparkles and twinkles are your thing, Malaga is your destination for the festive season.
-The city is bedecked in hundreds of thousands of lights from 29 November to 5 January.
+The city is bedecked in hundreds of thousands of lights from 24 November until midnight on 6 January.

 For more news about what’s on in December in Malaga, keep an eye on our what’s on in Malaga page.